AccelByte/accelbyte-csharp-sdk/docs/samples/oidc.md

 ## Overview

 AccelByte Gaming Services provides [integration with OpenID Connect providers](https://docs.accelbyte.io/guides/access/3rd-party-platform-integration.html#openid-connect) as one of the 3rd party login integration options.
 Any OpenID Connect providers should work.
-The following sample app will show you how to do this with AccelByte C# Extend SDK and [PhantAuth](https://www.phantauth.net/) (an OpenID Connect provider to simplify testing).
+The following sample app will show you how to do this with AccelByte C# Extend SDK and PhantAuth installation (an OpenID Connect provider to simplify testing).
+Use [this](https://hub.docker.com/r/phantauth/phantauth) image to deploy local phantauth installation in local environment using docker.

 ## Sample App